Comparative election campaign communication research: Americanization

 The term Americanization relates these processes to a U.S. American starting point from which other Western democratic societies adapted successful U.S. American strategies of campaigning as most advanced practices.
 Characteristics of Americanized electoral campaigning are e.g., professionalization, that is the engagement of political consultants, media- and television centered as well as negative campaigning and personalization, e.g., campaigns focusing on individual candidates instead of the candidates’ parties.

-Media Dependency Theory
+Media dependency theory

-This model serves political election campaign research “where the relationship between mass media and the electors and candidates remains a central focus.”
-According to media dependency theory “the extent of media effects is related to the degree of dependence of individuals and societal systems on media.”.
+This model serves political election campaign research "where the relationship between mass media and the electors and candidates remains a central focus."
+According to media dependency theory "the extent of media effects is related to the degree of dependence of individuals and societal systems on media."
 Following this approach, differences and consistencies in campaigning practices are consequences of common or diverse interdependencies between media, politics and individuals.
 If, e.g., people's needs are satisfied to the same extent and in the same way by media in two countries, media dependency theory expects these countries’ media to have a similar impact on people's voting decision.